 A critical shortage of practitioners who treat HIV/AIDS patients in the United States is on the horizon.
-According to research by the American Academy of HIV Medicine (AAHIVM) more than 32 percent of today’s HIV clinicians will stop providing that care over the next 10 years.
+According the American Academy of HIV Medicine 32% of today’s HIV clinicians will stop providing care over the next 10 years.
 Nearly one-third of today’s workforce will retire leaving a shortage unless new practitioners can be encouraged to replace them.
 The current HIV workforce is largely composed of medical providers who entered the field more than 20 years ago.
 Today, the HIV care system faces a crisis in care capacity as clinicians retire without replacements.
 Meanwhile, the number of people living with HIV in the U.S. continues to grow.

 Increasing the number of qualified HIV providers is a process that requires years of targeted interventions.
 The practice of HIV medicine requires HIV expertise and primary care skills to address the co-morbidities that people with HIV develop as they live longer.
 Additionally, as treatments have moved to outpatient settings, residents have received less exposure to HIV patients.
 With the growing number of people living with HIV, a failure to promptly address HIV workforce issues could lead to gaps in the care system.